Watkins Glen International: Renovation

 The track was not well maintained for two years and hosted only a few SCCA meets without spectators.
 In 1983, Corning Enterprises, a subsidiary of nearby Corning, partnered with International Speedway Corporation to purchase the track and rename it Watkins Glen International.

 The renovated track, with the chicane at the bottom of the Esses removed, reopened in 1984 with the return of IMSA with the Camel Continental I, which would be conducted until 1995, with the last two years under the name "The Glen Continental" after Camel's withdrawal from IMSA.
 (The event was numbered with Roman numerals.)

 In 1986, the top NASCAR series returned to Watkins Glen after a long layoff, holding one of only three road races on its schedule (two beginning in 1988), using the 1971 Six Hours course, raced when the new section off the Loop-Chute was not finished in time.
 As the cars come off the Loop-Chute, instead of making the downhill left into Turn 6, the cars shot straight through the straight and headed toward Turn 10, as was the case from 1961 until 1970.

-NASCAR Busch Series (now called Xfinity Series) action would arrive in 1991 with a 150 mi race on the weekend of the Camel Continental, won by Terry Labonte, who would be a master of the circuit during its Busch Series races, winning the inaugural race, and winning three consecutive races from 1995 until 1997.
+NASCAR Busch Series (now called NASCAR O'Reilly Auto Parts Series) action would arrive in 1991 with a 150 mi race on the weekend of the Camel Continental, won by Terry Labonte, who would be a master of the circuit during its Busch Series races, winning the inaugural race, and winning three consecutive races from 1995 until 1997.
 The 1995 race would be the first conducted as a 200 mi race, and became the first Busch Series race to be televised on broadcast network television, as CBS broadcast the race live until TNN took over in 1997.

 Only twice—1998 and 1999—did a Busch Series regular driver win the race.
 The first seven races were won by Winston Cup Series regular drivers, sometimes referred to as "Buschwhackers", during their off-week.
 In 1998, the race went against the Cup race in Sonoma, California, eliminating the idea, and stayed that way until 2000.
 In 2001, the race was run the day after the first Saturday in July.

 However, the race was eliminated from the schedule after the 2001 season, only to return in 2005 as an undercard to the Nextel Cup race.